grace-notes/website/contents/topics/apostolic-church.md

 Not that any separate building was erected for the devotions of the Christians, for they met from house to house for prayer and the breaking of bread.
-But they were by no means separated from the nation:
-<sup>**[<sup>3</sup>](#sdfootnote3sym)**</sup> they attended the
-festivals; they worshipped in the Temple.
+But they were by no means separated from the nation:[^3] they attended the festivals; they worshipped in the Temple.
 They were a new and singular party in the nation, holding peculiar opinions and interpreting the Scriptures in a peculiar way.
 This is the aspect under which the Church would first present itself to the Jews, and among others to Saul himself.
 Many different opinions were expressed in the synagogues concerning the nature and office of the Messiah.
 These Galileans would be distinguished as holding the strange opinion that the true Messiah was that notorious “malefactor” who had been crucified at the last Passover.
 All parties in the nation united to oppose, and if possible to crush, the monstrous heresy.

 The first attempts to put down the new faith came from the Sadducees.
 The high priest and his immediate adherents (Acts 4:1; 5:17) belonged to